elastic/kibana/src/plugins/vis_type_timelion/README.md

 Contains the timelion visualization and the timelion backend.

 # Generate a parser

-If your grammar was changed in `public/chain.peg` you need to re-generate the static parser.
-You could use a grunt task:
+If your grammar was changed in `packages/kbn-interpreter/src/plugins/vis_type_timelion/chain.peg` you need to re-generate the static parser.
+You can use the yarn script in `kbn-interpreter`:

 ```
-grunt peg:timelion_chain
+yarn vis_type_timelion:peg
 ```

-The generated parser will be appeared at `public/_generated_` folder, which is included in `.eslintignore`
+The generated parser will be appeared at `packages/kbn-interpreter/src/plugins/vis_type_timelion` folder, which is included in `.eslintignore`